pingcap/docs-tidb-operator/en/get-started.md

 kubectl port-forward -n tidb-cluster svc/basic-tidb 4000 > pf4000.out &
 ```

-This command runs in the background and writes its output to a file called `pf4000.out` so we can continue working in the same shell session.
+This command runs in the background and writes its output to a file called `pf4000.out`, so you can continue working in the same shell session.

 ### Connect to the TiDB service